saiyam0905/saiyam0905/README.md

 - 👯 I’m looking to collaborate on *Software Development Projects*

-- 💬 Ask me about *HTML, CSS, Javascript, React, MYSql, Typescript.*
+- 💬 Ask me about *HTML, CSS, Javascript, React, MYSql.*

 - 📫 How to reach me *saiyamr0905@gmail.com*